aehasan/CS125QuizPrepSpring21/week0/quizPrep.md

 # Week 0 Quiz Prep

-**Disclaimer: This document is meant to supplement other studying materials, not replace them**
+**Disclaimer: This document is meant to supplement other studying materials, not replace them** Here’s a link to use when you want to experiment with Java code: https://www.tutorialspoint.com/compile_java_online.php

 ### Concepts
    * Variables/Types
    * Operations